How To Remove Green Color From Your Hair

 If you decide to dye your green hair yourself, an understanding of the color wheel will get you the result you are looking for.
 In the color wheel, green and red are on the opposite sides of the spectrum.
 Due to this reason, you can apply a red dye to cancel the effects of green.
 Other pigments of red, like pink or purple, will also work well.
 A blue dye over your green color will give you a dark teal kind of a shade.

-If you want to avoid visiting a salon to remove your green hair, you have a few options.
+While it is recommended to get your hair color corrected by a hair stylist, if you want to avoid making an expensive salon trip to remove green hair, you have a few options.
 Let us look at them in detail.

 Ways To Remove Green Color By Yourself